Meal, Ready-to-Eat: Ongoing development

 The MRE has been in continuous development since its introduction.

-In 1990, a Flameless Ration Heater (FRH), a water-activated exothermic reaction product that emits heat, was added to provide hot meals.
+After the introduction of the MRE, service members often heated the food by boiling them in a canteen cup over a lit fuel source.
+This was slow, especially in cold weather.
+It also produced a visible flame that was undesirable at night.
+Service members strongly desired a more convenient way to heat the food.
+Between 1988 and 1989, development and testing was conducted for a new flameless ration heater.
+In 1990, the Flameless Ration Heater (FRH) was introduced.
+Service members activate a chemical reaction with a few ounces of water, which produces an exothermic reaction.
+An FRH was included with each meal beginning with the MRE XIII in 1993.

 In an array of field tests and surveys, service members requested more entrée options and larger serving sizes.
 By 1994, commercial-like graphics were added to make the packets more user-friendly and appealing, while biodegradable materials were introduced for inedible components, such as spoons and napkins.
 The number of main dishes expanded to 16 by 1996 (including vegetarian options), 20 by 1997 and 24 by 1998.
 As of 2023, the system includes 24 entrées, and more than 150 additional items.
 The variety allowed service members to trade them in order to find something palatable for various cultures and geographical regions.

 The ration originally came in a dark brown outer bag from 1981 to 1995 because it was designed for service in the temperate forests and plains of central Europe.
 It was replaced in 1996 with a tan outer bag that was better suited for service in the deserts of the Middle East.
 By 2000, a bean burrito main dish was introduced.
 In 2006, "Beverage Bags" were introduced to the MRE, as service members have begun to depend more on hydration packs than on canteens, thus denying them the use of the metal canteen cups (shaped to fit in a canteen pouch with the canteen) for mixing powdered beverages.
 In addition to having measuring marks to indicate levels of liquid for precise measurement, they can be sealed and placed inside the flameless heater.